Renc17/Project_Automation/README.md

 # Project Initialization Automation

-Run the script on your terminal and initialize a new project with a readme locally in /Documents/MyProjects and remotely on your GitHub account create a new repository with the same name then pushes first commit (README).
+Run the script on your terminal and initialize a new project with a readme locally in /Documents/MyProjects and remotely on your GitHub account create a new repository with the same name then pushe first commit (README).

 ## Install
 ```bash